 Read more: Superannuation work test explained

-Given how hot the property market is at the minute, your two investment properties could be worth considerably more money by the time you sell them.
+Given property market trends, your two investment properties could be worth considerably more money by the time you sell them.

 This could give you more assets than you are currently thinking about when it comes time for your Age Pension assessment.